CNES/gridr/CONTRIBUTING.md

 # Contributing workflow

 Any code modification requires a Merge Request.
-It is forbidden to push patches directly into main or dev (those branches are protected).
+It is forbidden to push patches directly into main (this branch is protected).

 It is recommended to open your Merge Request as soon as possible in order to inform the developers of your ongoing work.
 Please add `WIP:` before your Merge Request title if your work is in progress: This prevents an accidental merge and informs the other developers of the unfinished state of your work.